Git-Mastery: Lessons

 DETOUR: Comparing Branches

-Here are two ways to compare two branches:
+Two common ways to compare branches:

 EXERCISE: branch-compare